 Mofan Street Introduction

-Mofan Street was originally the training ground for Zheng Chenggong’s troops in the late Ming Dynasty.
-It was funded by the Kinmen Chamber of Commerce and established in 1924.
-The street consists of two parts, a horizontal street and a vertical street, both constructed with red brick arcades.
-Following the "five-legged" style introduced from Southeast Asia, both sides of the street feature two-entry shop houses; the first entry showcases Western-style buildings, while the second entry displays Min-style architecture.
-The overall appearance is neat and classical, combining the aesthetics of early Republic of China architecture and Western-style buildings.
-The arrangement is orderly, and the single-arch arcs present beautiful lines, showcasing remarkable architectural artistry, which is why it is called Mofan Street.
-Today, Mofan Street is a mix of residential and commercial spaces, with many new creative shops and restaurants, providing travelers with a unique taste of Kinmen’s charm.
+Mofan Street was originally the training ground for Zheng Chenggong during the late Ming Dynasty.
+It was built with funds from the Kinmen Chamber of Commerce in 1924, consisting of two parts: a horizontal street and a vertical street, both constructed with red brick arcades.
+Following the "Wujiaji" style introduced from Southeast Asia, both sides of the street are lined with two-section shop houses, with the first section being Western-style buildings and the second section featuring Fujian-style architecture.
+The exterior is neat and classical, showcasing both the aesthetics of early Republican Chinese architecture and Western-style buildings, arranged in a very orderly fashion.
+The single-arch arches exhibit beautiful lines, reflecting great architectural artistry, making it an outstanding model, hence its name Mofan Street.
+Today, Mofan Street is a mixed residential and commercial area with many new shops opening, selling local souvenirs and offering various dining options, allowing travelers to experience a different charm of Kinmen.